Storytelling is a great tool for influencing. People love stories. We’re wired for it.

 You may be simply trying to increase readership for your newsletter, as an example.
-Storytelling can go a long way in helping you connect with subscribers.
+Storytelling can go a long way in helping you connect and influence subscribers.
 When you relay situations that you or others have experienced and you describe it using a storytelling format, you will find they will want more of these stories.

 If storytelling is a hurdle for you then consider hiring a copywriter.